ziyadmir/nba-player-stats-mcp/README.md

 6. **Playoff Performance**: "How do Kawhi Leonard's playoff stats compare to regular season?"
 7. **Career Milestones**: "What are Kareem Abdul-Jabbar's career highlights?"
 8. **Per-36 Stats**: "What are Giannis Antetokounmpo's per-36 minute stats?"

+### Deep Analytics Queries (Layer 2)
+9. **Specific Stat**: "What was Steph Curry's 3-point percentage in 2018?"
+10. **Points Query**: "How many points did Stephen Curry average in 2024?"
+11. **Awards**: "Where did LeBron James finish in MVP voting in 2020?"
+12. **Game Logs**: "Show me Damian Lillard's game log for the 2021 playoffs"
+13. **Vs Team**: "What are Kevin Durant's career stats against the Lakers?"
+14. **Monthly**: "How did Jayson Tatum perform in December 2023?"
+15. **Clutch**: "What are Kyrie Irving's clutch stats for his career?"
+16. **Playoff Year**: "How did Jimmy Butler perform in the 2020 playoffs?"

+### Ultra-Deep Analytics Queries (Layer 3)
+17. **Career Trends**: "Is LeBron James declining with age?"
+18. **Milestone Games**: "How many 40-point games does Kevin Durant have?"
+19. **Home/Away**: "How does Joel Embiid perform at home vs away?"
+20. **4th Quarter**: "What's Luka Dončić's scoring average in 4th quarters?"
+21. **Milestone Tracking**: "When will LeBron pass 40,000 points?"
+22. **All-Time Rankings**: "Where does Steph Curry rank all-time in 3-pointers made?"
+23. **Situational**: "How does Giannis perform on back-to-backs?"
+24. **Quarter Breakdown**: "What percentage of Dame's points come in the 4th?"

 ### Stat Type Explanations